Testing the Timing of Pembrolizumab Alone or With Chemotherapy as First Line Treatment and Maintenance in Non-small Cell Lung Cancer

 After completion of study treatment, patients are followed up for 5 years.

 - Patients must have histologically or cytologically confirmed stage IV non-squamous non-small cell lung cancer (NSCLC) (includes M1a, M1b, and M1c stage disease, American Joint Committee on Cancer [AJCC] 8th edition).
-Patients with stage IIIB and IIIC disease are eligible if they are not candidates for combined chemotherapy and radiation
+Patients with stage IIIB and IIIC disease are eligible if they are not candidates for combined chemotherapy and radiation.
+Prior chemo-radiation therapy (RT) for stage III with recurrence is allowed

 - Patients must have PD-L1 expression Tumor Proportion Score (TPS) >= 1% in tumor cells.
 If PD-L1 expression TPS is unevaluable or the testing could not be completed, the patients are not eligible.
 The assay must have been performed by a Clinical Laboratory Improvement Act (CLIA) (or equivalent) certified laboratory